catalyst/silverstripe-cloudflare/README.md

     - The administration area for this module allows you to either purge all css files, all javascript files, all image files or ... all pages on a specific website.

 Unlike the original module, this version deliberately avoids the purge_everything action.
 It is more appropriate to use Cloudflare's Dashboard if this functionality is required.

+### Subsites

+This module has not been tested extensively with subsites, but it _should_ work.
+One gotcha: if your application relies on Apache's `$_SERVER['DOCUMENT_ROOT']` variable this probably isn't to work for you - the `purge` call relies on `AbsoluteLink()` now.
+If raising a issue or bug for subsites, please provides details and tests.

 ## Installation